No Products in the Cart

 Roll Out a Loyalty Program

 If you don’t already have one, this could be the perfect opportunity to get one off the ground.
+Existing customers and new prospects will appreciate the extra engagement.

-They don’t have to be complicated.
-It could be a simple as a printed paper card that you stamp each time your customer makes a purchase or comes into your office.
-If nothing else, you’ll get the chance to ask your customer’s name, which starts a personal conversation.
+They don't have to be complicated.
+It could be as simple as a printed paper card that you stamp each time your customer makes a purchase or comes into your office.
+If nothing else, you'll get the chance to ask your customer's name, which starts a personal conversation.

 Online businesses could build a digital version that automatically tracks customer purchases and visits.
 The important thing is to use this to get to know your customers.
 Ask them how they’re doing as you stamp their card.
 Prompt them with a question each time they log a purchase on your site.